 Areas of Expertise

 Indigenous peoples and local communities, climate change, REDD+, integrated landscapes

-Based in Minneapolis, Minnesota, Rane Cortez is the Director of the Indigenous Peoples and Local Communities team.
-Prior to that, Rane was the Chief of Party of the Mexico REDD+ Program, a six-year, multi-organization initiative to support the Mexican Government and local communities to put in place policy and practice necessary to reduce emissions from deforestation and forest degradation (REDD+).
+Based in Minneapolis, Minnesota, Rane Cortez is the Global Director of Natural Climate Solutions at The Nature Conservancy.
+In that role, she provides strategic leadership and coordination of field execution teams for all aspects of the TNC’s Natural Climate Solutions global program.
+Prior to her current role, Rane was the Conservation Director of the Global Program on Conservation in Partnership with Indigenous Peoples and Local Communities team, where she supported teams around the world to strategically plan and effectively execute conservation activities in partnership with IPLCs.
+Prior to joining the Global IPLC Team, Rane was the Chief of Party of the Mexico REDD+ Program, a six-year, multi-organization initiative to support the Mexican Government and local communities to put in place policy and practice necessary to reduce emissions from deforestation and forest degradation (REDD+).

 Prior to TNC, Rane was a Peace Corps Volunteer working with communities in the Western Highlands of Guatemala to protect and restore their forests.
 Rane has a Master’s Degree in Environmental Policy from the University of Minnesota and a Bachelor’s Degree in Environmental Science from Northwestern University.
-She is fluent in English, Spanish, and Portuguese.
+She is fluent in English and Spanish and speaks Portuguese.